Dengue fever

 • Wear light-coloured protective clothing such as long-sleeved shirts, long pants and hats.

-• Wear shoes rather than sandals.
+• Wear covered shoes rather than sandals.

-• Use zip-up screens on tents.
+• If you’re camping, use zip-up screens on tents.

 • Avoid areas where mosquitoes are most active.